balazshernadi1/javafx-inventory-management/README.md

 ## Data Access Object (DAO) layer

-The sole purpose of the DAOs is to communicate with the database using Hibernate's Session and return JPA entities.
+The purpose of the DAO layer is to decouple the application/business layer from the persistence layer.
+DAOs would only be responsible for persistence-related operations, in this case using Hibernate's Sessions and JPA-defined entities.
+This allows the persistence layer to evolve and change over time (e.g. new data sources added) without affecting the business/application layer logic.

 Class diagram showcasing the DAO layer.
 <img width="940" height="792" alt="image" src="https://github.com/user-attachments/assets/1803a273-6f40-4d3c-89fa-c9c808872daf" />